kamsonline/angular_test_app/README.md

 I might backtrack and take different approaches during this process to understand better and identify suitable path to reach the above outcomes.

 #### Progress branches & Wiki links
- Watch this space for branches and wiki's created as part of the exploratory process.
+ Watch this space for branches and wiki's created as part of this exploratory process.

-### Initial Application stack
+### Initial application stack

 Backend
 Java 8